Song

 How much money does SexyBack make?

-SexyBack by Justin Timberlake is modeled at $390K-$1.2M/year per year on the artist side, with gross track revenue and ownership context separated below.
+SexyBack by Justin Timberlake is estimated at $390K-$1.2M/year on the artist side, with gross track revenue and ownership context separated below.

 Takeaway: SexyBack is one of the stronger modeled catalog earners here because replay demand and ownership context both support a durable annual range.